DeclanBernardin/Weather_API_Application-/README.md

 ## Deployed

-The application is live at:
+The application is live at: https://nostalgic-lamarr-7012e9.netlify.com/ The application will not work without the API key.
 The application works best and was designed using google chrome.